CRCHUM-CITADEL/clover/docs/index.rst

 * Synthetic data generators, supporting continuous and categorical variables (unique identifiers are not handled):
    - `DataSynthesizer <https://github.com/DataResponsibly/DataSynthesizer>`_
-   - `Synthpop <https://github.com/hazy/synthpop>`_ with random search to tune the variables order
+   - `Synthpop <https://github.com/hazy/synthpop>`_ with random or Particle Swarm Optimization search to tune the variables order
 * Utility report to assess the fidelity of the synthetic data:
    - Summary table
    - Detailed report with figures